robomotic/archerss/README.md

 - Archers move one square in any direction (like kings) to empty squares only
 - Archers cannot capture enemy pieces by moving onto them
 - Archers can perform **ranged attacks**:
-  - Attack any enemy piece within 1 cell (8 adjacent squares)
+  - Attack any enemy piece within 1 cell (8 adjacent squares) - **cannot be blocked**
-  - Attack any enemy piece 2 cells vertically up or down
+  - Attack any enemy piece 2 cells vertically up or down - **can be blocked** by a piece in between
   - When attacking, the archer remains in its original position
   - The attacked piece is removed from the board
-- Archers do not threaten or attack squares for check purposes
+  - **Archers CAN attack the king**, putting it in check
+- Archers can deliver **checkmate** with ranged attacks
+- Kings **must respond** to check from archers (move, block, or capture the archer)
-- Enemy pieces can safely occupy squares adjacent to archers
+- Enemy pieces can safely occupy squares adjacent to archers (no passive threat)
 - Archers can be captured by enemy pieces
 - The goal remains to checkmate the opponent's king